 Another thing that we have achieved is becoming something more than video analytics.
 We are demonstrating this on the Telcos market.
 We can be a key element for business intelligence and a holistic analytics tool for big video companies that telcos manage.
 These are markets that similar tools can’t penetrate so we’re looking forward to becoming the go-to solution in the future.

-We are again expecting to grow our team.
+FG: We are again expecting to grow our team.
 This year was one of our biggest years for growth but we’re hoping to grow every single team again in 2019.
 Most importantly, our technical team is going to increase to accommodate the exciting projects we have lined up.
-We want to bring in new and exciting talent.
+We want to bring in new and creative talent.

 This time last year we had 60 people working at NPAW.
 We’d like to close the year with between 120 and 130 people at the company.
 Currently, we’re at 85 so crossing that 100-mark will be a big milestone to show how fast we’re expanding.

 For us, the talent is the most important asset to the company.
 We have people able to imagine new ideas, put them into practice and give new value to our customers in a concise amount of time, such as when our plugins team went about moving all of our plugins from player v5 over to player v6 in only two weeks to keep our software as up to date as our customers.
 For us, it’s important to have people able to keep focus until the end of the project.